labrocadabro/100devs-faq/README.md

 ## I missed some of the early check-ins or homework, do I need to go back and do them?

-Leon annouced a fresh start in class 32, so anything you missed before then, you don't have to go back and do.
+Leon announced a fresh start in class 32, so anything you missed before then, you don't have to go back and do.
 However keep in mind that:

-1. the course is completly free and takes a significant amount of effort on Leon's part
+1. the course is completely free and takes a significant amount of effort on Leon's part
 2. he asks you to check-in to help increase the reach of the course
 3. the homework is your skills training, so even if you don't submit it you should still do it